RulinShao/RAG-evaluation-harnesses/README.md

 ## Q&A
 **Q: What tasks have been supported?**

-A: We refer to [this section](https://github.com/RulinShao/RAG-evaluation-harnesses#user-guide) to review the full list of tasks.
-We have benchmarked MMLU, TriviaQA, Natural Questions, MedQA, etc. with this repository with retrieval augmentations.
-If you run into issue with any other task, please fill an issue ticket and we will work on fixing it.
+A: We refer to [this section](https://github.com/RulinShao/RAG-evaluation-harnesses#user-guide) to review a full list of supported tasks.
+We have benchmarked MMLU, TriviaQA, Natural Questions, MedQA, etc. with retrieval augmentations using this repository.
+If you run into issue with any other task, please file an issue ticket and we will work on it.

-**Q: Can I add my new tasks conveniently?**
+**Q: Can I add new evaluation tasks?**

 A: Yes!
 Lm-evaluation-harnesses support convenient integration of new tasks.
-You can add new tasks with HF datasets by simply creating a configuration with a new task name in [this folder](https://github.com/RulinShao/RAG-evaluation-harnesses/tree/main/lm_eval/tasks).
+You can add new tasks with HF datasets simply by defining a new configuration yaml file in [this folder](https://github.com/RulinShao/RAG-evaluation-harnesses/tree/main/lm_eval/tasks).
 We welcome PRs to supplement more tasks for RAG evaluation.

-**Q: I got OOM when evaluation my model.
-What should I do?**
+**Q: I got OOM, what should I do?**

-A: If you are evaluating a large model, we recommend to use VLLM to turn on model parallelism.
+A: If you are evaluating a large model, we recommend to use VLLM and turn on model parallelism.
 We refer to [this section](https://github.com/RulinShao/RAG-evaluation-harnesses/tree/main#tensor--data-parallel-and-optimized-inference-with-vllm) for more details.

 # Language Model Evaluation Harness